FrancescoDeVittori/DMC12-serializer/README.md

     End Type

 You first define a .NET class with the same shape.
 Please note that I said 'class', not 'struct'.
 Fields must be exposed as public properties (in the same order) with public get and set.
-The class (and any referenced class) must have a public parameterless constructor.
+Properties without a setter are ignored.
+Properties are taken in order, so it is not important that names match the VB6 fields, but *it is essential that they are in the same order*.
 The types must match in size: int becomes short, long becomes int, etc.
+The class (and any referenced classes) must also have a public parameterless constructor.

     public class Monster
     {